dalab/dissolve-struct/index.md

 The parameters for the solver can be set using `SolverOptions`:
 {% highlight scala %}
-val solverOptions: SolverOptions[X, Y] = new SolverOptions() solverOptions.lambda = 0.01
+val solverOptions: SolverOptions[X, Y] = new SolverOptions() solverOptions.lambda = 0.01    // regularization parameter
 {% endhighlight %}

-With these three items, the solver can be trained like so:
+With these three items, a model can be trained as follows:

 {% highlight scala %}
 val trainer: StructSVMWithDBCFW[X, Y] =